 Where to start?
 We started with Year 3 because that is simply what appealed to our family.
 The 1800s with a focus on American history.
 I suggest you do the same – start with the year of study you and your children are most interested in.

 This is still very much true!
 “Tapestry brings us all together for learning.
 As a family we are learning history – HIS Story – beginning with creation and leading to present times.
 And, when we are all learning together that means less work for mom.
 I’m not teaching those eight subjects times my five children.
 I’m teaching them once.
 Tapestry reaches the needs of all my children and gradually builds independent learners.
 All it takes is a few steps into the buffet of options available each unit, and the children are off and running on their own.”

 It doesn’t hurt to try.
 That’s what we did one summer.
 We downloaded the free, three week unit study trial and we started our journey.
 This is truly the very best way to see if Tapestry of Grace is a fit for your homeschool.

 - Full Review: Plus, if you’d like a clear run down of exactly how Tapestry of Grace works, click over and read my full, detailed review.

 - Explore more at the Tapestry of Grace website.

 Don’t miss last month’s post: Tapestry of Grace Through the Years with Multiple Ages.

 After a decade with Tapestry of Grace, I am so grateful to have been introduced to it by another Tapestry of Grace family.
 And I extend that same invitation to you.
 It’s an amazing learning journey!

-Heading into her 16th year of homeschooling, Tricia faces a daily dose of chaos with five children.
+Homeschooling since 2000, Tricia faces a daily dose of chaos with five children.
 She shares a mixture of art lessons, recipes and helpful homeschool habits at Hodgepodge.
 She and her husband, Steve, are owners of Curriculum Choice.